louzena/welcome-to-inshur-louzena/README.md

 - Profile Page
     - Further enhancements to the page, including connecting the 'Contact Me' form to a remote service
     - Adding more widgets to side panels once developed
-    - Full web responsive design for mobile phones
+    - Full web responsive design for mobile phones (web app is responsive but needs some improvements)
-    - Profile picture - Moves to the top left of the scrollbar when you scroll down (with some fancy animation)
+    - Profile picture - Move from the left sidebar to the top left of the toolbar when you scroll down (with some fancy animation)
 - Remote Service
     - Deployment of a remote service REST API; implementation of features described above (contact me, page hits etc)